leilamalihi/leilamalihi.github.io/_portfolio/malaria.md

  - The wound part hilighted by Grad-cam.[(Refer to my paper)](https://pubmed.ncbi.nlm.nih.gov/35773863/)

   ![Real Or Synthetic](/images/compare.png)
-     *comparing  the  results, the left one is croped and the right one is uncropped images,dfu means dayabetic and ucv means venous wound
+     $comparing$  the  results, the left one is croped and the right one is uncropped images,dfu means dayabetic and ucv means venous wound

  ---